 Power-up your HDR images with the Aurora HDR Plug-in

-Download and install Aurora HDR Pro as with any other application on your Mac.
+Download and install Aurora HDR software as with any other application on your Mac.
 Launch it and click Aurora HDR Pro - Click Install Plug-ins - Click Install next to Photoshop Elements.
 Click Done.

 Launch Photoshop Elements 14 and open the photo.
 Right-click on it, select Macphun Software and Aurora HDR Pro.
 Take two more actions: click Create HDR and Apply.